help-14/mechanical-keyboard/README.md

-# List of opensource mechanical keyboard
+# List of open source custom mechanical keyboard
+This list will help you quickly find your favorite layout and you can start DIY your own custom keyboard.

 ##WhiteFox
 https://github.com/kiibohd/pcb/tree/master/WhiteFox